GUI/rsyslog-omelasticsearch-leak/README.md

 # rsyslog omelasticsearch memory leak

-This is a test environment to demonstrate some leaks in rsyslog's omelasticsearch module with some specific settings.
+This is a test environment to demonstrate some leaks in rsyslog's omelasticsearch module with some specific settings (see [bug report](https://github.com/rsyslog/rsyslog/issues/1668)).
 This script will send a number of messages to rsyslogd and then print out the memory usage.

 To run with Docker: